Map of Europe - itinerary for a winter Eurotrip

 Amsterdam

-Amsterdam is somewhere that I have been to before but can’t wait to revisit!
-The Netherlands just feels like such as easy place to hang out (probably because the Dutch all speak impeccable English).
+Amsterdam is a destination that I have been to before but loved to revisit!
+To me, the Netherlands just feels like such as easy place to hang out (probably because the Dutch all speak impeccable English).

-Seeing as we’ve already done most of the main tourist sites, Rob and I have booked an apartment in the trendy suburb of De Pijp and will spend our week in Amsterdam drinking tons of coffee and eating stroopwafel and cheese at every possible moment.
+Seeing as we’ve already done most of the main tourist sites, Rob and I booked an apartment in the trendy suburb of De Pijp and spent our week in Amsterdam drinking tons of coffee and eating stroopwafel and cheese at every possible moment.

-We also plan to see a gig featuring one of our favourite bands – Vampire Weekend – and catch up with one of our good friends who used to live in Sydney but now lives in Utrecht!
+We also saw a gig featuring one of our favourite bands (Vampire Weekend) and caught up with one of our good friends who used to live in Sydney but now lives in Utrecht.

 Bridge views of the Speicherstadt warehouse district in Hamburg